Barbara Walker (artist)

-Walker grew in a Jamaican family in Birmingham and graduated from the University of Central England, Birmingham in 1996.
+Walker grew up in Birmingham and graduated from the University of Central England, Birmingham, in 1996.
 Her work is part of private and public collections including the Arts Council Collection and the Usher Gallery.
 She was selected to be included in the first Diaspora Pavilion at the 57th Venice Biennale 2017.

-In 2017 Walker was awarded the Evelyn Williams Drawing Award, part of the Jerwood Drawing Prize.
+In 2017, Walker was awarded the Evelyn Williams Drawing Award, part of the Jerwood Drawing Prize.
 Walker was awarded the 2020 Bridget Riley Fellowship at The British School at Rome.
 She was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to British Art.

+Walker was nominated for the 2023 Turner Prize for her work Burden of Proof.